 - What’s their average income?

-Today’s marketing world is full of “build content people like” pieces of advice.
-For the most part, people don’t usually get the content they may be interested in or surprised to find.
+Today’s marketing world is full of, “build content people” like pieces of advice.
+But people don’t usually get the content they may be interested in.
 This is despite the scary fact that Instagram and Facebook listen to real-life conversations.

-So if you’re providing social media services for small business, mid-size, or large brands, you have to help them figure out their target audience.
-It’s wise to create questionnaires with your client to identify their ideal audience.
-We can make it easy for you – download this free framework to define your target audience.
+So if you’re providing social media services for small businesses, mid-size, or large brands, you have to help them figure out their target audience.
+It’s wise to create questionnaires with your client.
+We can make it easy for you — download this free framework.

 Now, the platforms.
 Are you sure you’re investing in the right channel?
-When you’re involved in content creation for social media, you have to make sure you’re creating content for the channel where your target audience hangs out the most.
-That kind of work deserved detailed research too, especially if you’re dreaming to find your target customer in any social media corner.
-Just take a look at this recent demographic research.
+You have to figure out what social network your audience uses the most and create content for this channel in the first place.
+That kind of work deserved detailed research too, especially if you dream to find your target customer in any social media corner.
+Check out this recent demographic research.

 Facebook Audience Statistics 2019

-Facebook audience research shows that this social media platform continues to be the most widely used social media platform, with 2.23 billion people log in to the platform every month.
-Based on total population, (not just internet users) a full 30% of Facebook ad audience is aged 25 through 34.
+Facebook audience research shows it’s still the most frequently used social media platform, with 2.23 billion people log in to the platform every month.
+Based on the total population, (not just internet users) a full 30% of the Facebook ad audience, is aged 25 through 34.
 Per We Are Social, America is the second-biggest population on Facebook having around 270 million users.
 Because of that, it’s a safe bet that your brand or your client’s brand will be on Facebook — all you need is to target them in the right way.

 Twitter Audience Statistics 2019

 According to Cision, 326 million people use Twitter every month.
 Statistics also say that 37% of Twitter users are between the ages of 18% and 25% while 25% of users are 30-49 years old.
-That means, younger Americans are more likely than older Americans to be on Twitter.
-When you’re planning your social media calendar, figuring out your social media posting schedule and you have a heavy Twitter user ratio, make sure you create some compelling Tweets — the ones which will be interesting for an audience of this age.
+That means, younger Americans are more likely to be on Twitter than older Americans.
+When you’re planning your social media calendar and you have a heavy Twitter user ratio, make sure you create some compelling Tweets — the ones which will be interesting for an audience of this age.

 Instagram Audience Statistics 2019

-It’s already 1 billion of monthly active Instagram users as Omnicore shows.
-Interesting fact: women more than men use this photo-sharing app, and if to be perfectly precise it’s 39% of women and 30% of men.
-However, there are plenty of millennials on the platform, so if you have people in that age range (under 35), who are part of your demographic, it’s best to include Instagram and find your target audience there.
+It’s already 1 billion of monthly active Instagram users, Omnicore shows.
+Interesting fact: women more than men use this photo-sharing app, and being perfectly precise it’s 39% of women and 30% of men.
+However, there are plenty of millennials on the platform, so if you have people in that age range (under 35), who are a part of your demographic, it makes sense to find your target audience on Instagram.

 Survey Your Customers

-But even if the available statistics allows you to see a blurry picture of the audience you’re going to target, the information isn’t sufficient to draw a portrait of your buyer persona.
-To get full information, it’s necessary to ask people the right questions.
+Even if the available statistics allow you to see a blurry picture of the audience you’re going to target, the information isn’t enough to draw a portrait of your buyer persona.
+Finding target audience on social media needs a strategy.
+To get the full information, it’s necessary to ask people the right questions.
 Surveys are a big component of content marketing best practices.
 It is a good idea to survey your real customers and find out which social networks they prefer.
-As part of your survey, ask your current customers the following questions:
+As a part of your survey, ask your current customers the following questions: